lorien/grab/docs/usage/testing.rst

     --test-grab - Grab API tests
     --test-spider - Grab::Spider API tests
-    --test-all - shortcut to run both Grab and Grab::Spider tests --backend-redis - enable tests of things that work with redis --backend-mysql - enable tests of things that work with mysql --backend-postgresql - enable tests of things that work with postgresql --backend-mongo - enable tests of things that work with mongo
+    --test-all - shortcut to run both Grab and Grab::Spider tests --backend=redis - enable tests of things that work with redis --backend=mysql - enable tests of things that work with mysql --backend=mongodb - enable tests of things that work with mongo --backend=pyquery - enable tests of things that work with pyquery

 If you want to run specific test cases then use the `-t` option.
 For example: